-■Measures for developing and promoting next-generation vehicles
+Measures for developing and promoting next-generation vehicles

 Because Japan's overall CO2 emissions, the transport sector occupies around 20% and around 90% of that is emissions from automobiles, the raising of fuel efficiency and emission performance in automobiles is extremely important.
-In addition, The "Green Growth Strategy Through Achieving Carbon Neutrality by 2050," formulated in June 2021, calls for comprehensive measures to be taken to achieve a goal in which electrified vehicle (including hybrid EV and Plug-in hybrid EV) sales will account for 100% of new car sales by 2035 as well as for setting a new goal for commercial vehicles.
+In addition, The "Green Growth Strategy Through Achieving Carbon Neutrality by 2050," formulated in June 2021, calls for comprehensive measures to be taken to achieve a goal in which \electrified vehicle (including hybrid EV and Plug-in hybrid EV) sales will account for 100% of new car sales by 2035 as well as for setting a new goal for commercial vehicles.

-In order to promote environmental conservation, starting with the reduction of CO2 emissions, Japan's government designates electrified vehicles, fuel cell vehicles, plug-in hybrid vehicles, hybrid vehicles, clean diesel vehicles and natural gas vehicles as "the next-generation vehicles" and is planning for their promotion.
+In order to promote environmental conservation, including CO2 emission reduction, the Japanese government has positioned electric vehicles, fuel cell vehicles, plug-in hybrid vehicles, hybrid vehicles, clean diesel vehicles, and natural gas vehicles as "next-generation vehicles", and is promoting their widespread use.